Night Action Order

 2. Roleblocks (Direwolf, Courtesan, Manacles of Spite)

-4. Most visits (Too many to list: all visits not belonging in another category, including items)
+4. Most visits (too many to list: all visits not belonging in another category, including items)

 5. Item thefts from abilities and potions

-6. Kills (Killing werewolf (Werewolf/Alphawolf/Shapeshifter), Vampire, Witch, Militia), including resulting item thefts
+6. Kills (killing werewolf (Werewolf/Alphawolf/Shapeshifter), Vampire, Witch, Militia), including resulting item thefts

-7. Report visits to Stalkers, Harlots, Familiar
+7. Report visits to Stalkers, Harlots, Familiars

 8. Passing of items

-9. Swap Identities (Djinn, Shapeshifter)
+9. Swap identities (Djinn, Shapeshifter)

 10. Report kills to village